 Summary: European Union Employment Opportunities, New York

-The Delegation of the European Union to the United Nations in New York has no current openings.
+The Delegation of the European Union to the United Nations in New York currently has no job openings.
 When available, openings are posted here: www.jobs.net/jobs/enuneuropa.

 For employment at the European Union institutions, please consult the website of the European Personnel Selection Office, which offers examples of jobs available in the European Commission and explains the application process.
 The website includes information on the planning of present and future employment competitions and other useful information on working with the European Institutions.

 * * * * * * * * * * * *